Prasnal/SQL-Flask-ReactJS-project/README.md

 # SQL-Flask-ReactJS-project

 ##Description:
-This is university project for SQL lab.
-My task was use to SQL to create application which is using database.
+This is a university project for SQL lab.
+My task was to use a SQL language to create application connected to database.

 ## Usage: